Cuis-Smalltalk/TheCuisBook/README.md

-# TheCuisBook
+# The Cuis Book
 A book about Cuis Smalltalk.
-A community effort to bring the best documentation for people new to Smalltalk and even computer programming.
+A community effort to bring documentation to people new to Smalltalk and even computer programming.
+The book comes in three parts.

+The part one of the book is an introduction to Smalltalk, it wants to be an informal introduction to get the user smoothly acclimated to the Cuis world: the user will learn a bit about the syntax, the environment and its tools, the user will write small applications.
+The part two is more academic as it reviews the fundamental classes of the Cuis world.
+In part three, more advanced topics are covered.

+The book comes with examples and exercises.
+The solutions of the exercises are in the annexes.
+We encourage writers to provides both examples then exercises with solutions in annexes.

-# Notes for the writers
+# Notes to the writers
 The book is writen with the GNU Texinfo software.
 It is the documentation package of the GNU project.
 It is a well maintained and documented project.
 Documentation writen with Texinfo can be converted